psu13/mutable-hakyll/posts/two-thirds.md

 obviously and concretely about our Earthly existence.
 There are animals, children, marching bands, and all that.
 The music is crazy and neurotic, it seems to have no form or flow, and the instruments make strange noises that seem impossible.
-I found the it hard to understand until you've gone through it a few times and then suddenly you finally _get it_.
+I found the it hard to understand until I had gone gone through it a few times and then suddenly I finally _got it_.
 It's great fun, if you can use that word to describe a single piece of music that lasts more than an hour and a half.
 Someone should make it into a movie.